Policy last updated

 School staffing policy seeks to balance the obligation to select staff through open merit-based processes with the legitimate expectations of employees with priority status (those who are excess to workplace requirements, have compassionate transfer status or are disability retirement benefits pensioners found fit for employment) to be placed into a suitable position.

-Redeployment entitlement — education support class employees
+Redeployment entitlement - Education support class employees

 An education support class employee who is employed:

-• for longer than 12 months in two or more fixed periods of employment where the break between periods of employment is not more than 3 weeks, excluding school vacation periods or
+- for longer than 12 months in two or more fixed periods of employment where the break between periods of employment is not more than 5 weeks, excluding school vacation periods or

-• in a position specifically linked to Student Support Funding who has been given notice of cessation of employment within the first 7 years of employment
+- in a position specifically linked to Student Support Funding who has been given notice of cessation of employment within the first 7 years of employment

 is entitled to be considered for redeployment to vacancies at or below their classification level and salary range for a period of 12 weeks immediately prior to the expiration of their period of employment.
+The principal is to inform the employee of that redeployment period not later than the commencement of the 12-week period.

 An education support class employee entitled to redeployment must be interviewed for any position for which they are an applicant and compete on merit against other applicants.
 The redeployment entitlement ceases at the end of the employee’s period of employment.